Nicholas-Riegel/csharp-react-todo-app/README.md

 * desktop applications (especially for Windows),
 * mobile development,
 * game development (especially with the Unity game engine, which uses C# as its primary scripting language)
-* cloud-based Services.
+* cloud-based services.

-## What are .Net, ASP.NET, .NET Core and ASP.NET Core?
+## What are .NET, ASP.NET, .NET Core and ASP.NET Core?

 * .NET Framework: The original, Windows-only framework for building various types of applications with extensive libraries and tools.
 * ASP.NET: A framework within the .NET Framework (and .NET Core) for building web applications and services.